novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-101.md

 When you entered a search term, 'Knowledge Service' would automatically appear as a result, making it impossible not to know.

-Then, the previous day, he confirmed the ranking of a search term and realized the power of information.
+Then, the previous day, he saw first hand how to extract information from ranking of a search term and realized the power of information.

 ‘Does this mean it could rival a national intelligence agency?’